 Choice of the method will depend on if SG&A is a one-line item in the income statement or if it is broken down into individual items.
 If it is a one-line item, an analyst can use any of the above methods to forecast the SG&A.

 If SG&A includes individual items, then an analyst must use different methods to forecast them.
 For instance, rent would be a fixed dollar value as it won’t change from last year.
 Advertising may vary with sales, so it must be a percentage of sales revenue.

 Overspending of SG&A Expense

-Companies can bring down selling, general and administrative expenses by adopting various cost-cutting and restructuring measure.
-Such as reducing the non-sales personnel salaries, decreasing travel costs, lay-offs and more.
+Companies can bring down selling and general and administrative expenses by adopting various cost-cutting and restructuring measures.
+Such as reducing the non-sales personnel salaries, decreasing travel costs, lay-offs, and more.

 Moreover, a company should maintain tight control over these costs with the help of continual review of discretionary costs, comparisons of the budget with actual costs, trend analysis, zero-based budgeting, and more.